LeCocherAstro/Periodic_Error_Analysis/README.md

        platesolve_on,

   * Comments :
-    * Fig.1 is not well finsih.
+    * Fig.1 is not well finished.
 The RA/CRVAL1 and DEC/CRVAL2 are in degree and not in "H:M:S" (hms) and "°:M:S" (dms)